Christos-Paraskeva/thermostat-js/readme.md

 So that it doesn't get too cold
 The temp can't be set below 10 degrees

+As a user
+So that I can reset the temperature
+I want to reset the thermostat

+As a user
+So that I can know the current energy usage
+I want to ask the thermostat for the current energy usage

 As a thermostat
 When power saving mode is on
 The max temp is 25 degrees